18 inches

 3a

-Oregano is a perennial herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Oregano is a perennial herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
 The fragrant round green leaves are usually harvested from late spring to mid summer.
 The leaves have a pungent taste and a distinctive fragrance.

 The leaves are most often used in the following ways: